ivandavidov/minimal/README.md

 * [bdheeman's MLL](https://bitbucket.org/bdheeman/minimal) - MLL KISS fork (Keep It, Simple, Safe/Secure/Stupid).

 * [Runlinux](https://github.com/cirosantilli/runlinux) - environment to build and test Linux kernels.

+## Thank you!

+Do you like this project?
+Yes?
+Well, in that case I would very much appreciate it if you [buy me a beer](https://paypal.me/MinimalLinuxLive).
+Thank you!